henryalps/vscode-clinerules/README.md

 - **React**: Development specifications and recommendations for the React ecosystem
 - **Vue**: Development specifications and best practices for Vue.js projects
 - **Next.js**: Server-side rendering and modern React development guidelines

+### Backend Development Rules

+- **Spring Boot**: Best practices for building robust Java applications with Spring Boot.
+- **Django**: Guidelines for developing web applications with the Django framework.
+- **Ruby on Rails**: Conventions and best practices for Rails development.
+- **Laravel**: Best practices for modern PHP web development with Laravel.
+- **Express.js**: Guidelines for building APIs and web applications with Express.js on Node.js.

 ### Mobile Development Rules